 Struck by Object

-The accidents in this category, which accounted for 8.4% of deaths in 2014, can occur when the tools being used above the worker are not properly secured.
+The accidents and getting injured from a truck accident in this category, which accounted for 8.4% of deaths in 2014, can occur when the tools being used above the worker are not properly secured.
 These injuries can be caused by falling objects, cranes and unstable walls.

 Construction workers are at risk of getting caught in or between large vehicles, walls or concrete, and these types of accidents led to 12 deaths in 2014.
 These accidents can occur when a supervisor is not adequately managing a work site.